 Last January I wrote a post updating on a year of living with ME, which you can find here. although I update monthly on how C is getting on, it is now that time to write my next post 2 years on.

-She should be having the teenage attitude, and arguing with me constantly and everything I say or do winds her up, instead she clings to me and needs me so much,
+She should be having the teenage attitude.
+Arguing with me constantly and everything I say or do winds her up.
+Instead she clings to me and needs me so much,

-She should be able to wash her hair and shower whenever she wants, instead we have to build up to it like a military operation, and I have to wash her hair as it is too tiring for her.
+She should be able to wash her hair and shower whenever she wants.
+Instead we have to build up to it like a military operation.
+I have to wash her hair as it is too tiring for her.

-Last July, we had an appointment with a great Consultant who actually understands ME, and who everyone has been trying to see.
-Luckily for us he is in our Trust and local, but I know a lot of people who have travelled hundreds of miles to see him.
-He actually talked to C and he listened to her, his diagnosis was Severe ME and Fibromyalgia along with joint hypermobility.
-Even though her diagnosis had changed it felt like a weight had been lifted as finally we had someone who understood, which if you suffer or know someone who suffers you will know that this is rare.
+Last July, we had an appointment with a great Consultant who actually understands ME.
+And who everyone has been trying to see.
+Luckily for us he is in our Trust and local.
+I know a lot of people who have travelled hundreds of miles to see him.
+He actually talked to C and he listened to her.
+His diagnosis was Severe ME and Fibromyalgia along with joint hypermobility.
+Even though her diagnosis had changed it felt like a weight had been lifted.
+As finally we had someone who understood.
+Which if you suffer or know someone who suffers you will know that this is rare.

 As a parent, my heart breaks watching C suffer, the slightest thing can tire her out, her legs can give way, this week she has collapsed a few times, and she is having her migraine type headaches getting worse, so it will be another battle with our GP again to ask for her medication to be increased.